kiegroup/kie-docker-ci-images/README.md

 The images from this project are more complex and intended for achieving continuous integration testing purposes, so they have additional features (not included in the community ones) such as:
 * They use latest CI builds for all KIE applications, instead of using official `Final` releases
-* There exist a Docker image for each KIE application that runs on: JBoss Wildfly 8, JBoss EAP 6.4 and Tomcat7 (community official ones only exist for JBoss Wildfly 8)
+* There exist a Docker image for each KIE application that runs on: JBoss Wildfly 8, JBoss EAP 6.4 and Tomcat 8 (community official ones only exist for JBoss Wildfly 8)
 * Support for external MySQL and PostgreSQL databases
 * The web applications for the images are deployed as exploded war files by default
 * Each image contains helper scripts to achieve the different application servers and databases supported with just using Docker command line environment variables